 Class participation is an important element of your grade.
 I will grade participation based on the quality of contributions and insights.
 Quality comments 1) contribute to moving the discussion forward, 2) offer a unique and relevant perspective on the issue, 3) build on the comments of others, and 4) show evidence of analysis of inherent trade-offs.
-The class participation grade will also consider the asking of relevant questions, attendance/tardiness, posting of questions and relevant materials in the class Forum, and other evidence of active engagement.
+The class participation grade will also consider the asking of relevant questions, attendance, posting of questions and relevant materials in the class forum, and other evidence of active engagement.
+Comments that are either off topic or lacking in substance will not help your class participation grade.